Purchases made through links earn us a small commission, at no extra cost to you.

-Here’s a closer look at what we managed to see and do during our day in Arashiyama!
+Here’s a closer look at what we managed to see and do in Arashiyama!

 Tenryū-ji is the most important temple in Arashiyama.
 It’s a major temple of the Rinzai Zen sect of Japanese Buddhism and part of the UNESCO World Heritage Site designation for Kyoto’s historic monuments.